openoereb/pyramid_oereb/doc/source/configuration.rst

           extract_code: Hint

 Apply the necessary modifications for the new topic.
-This should at least be the the name, code, geometry type and text definitions and of course the models property within the source parameters.
+This should at least be the the name, code, geometry type and text definitions and of course the models property within the source parameters:

-The command to create the schema is as follows:
+Make sure that this source class is `pyramid_oereb.contrib.data_sources.*standard*.sources.plr.DatabaseSource` and not interlis_2_3. - The same goes for the model_factory and the get_symbol element.
+It should be set to *standard*.

+Also set the language of the data and if it's a federal (true) or cantonal topic (false).
+You also want to define if it is the standard structure (true) and what lookup codes are for the law_status and document types.

+Once the the configuration set, run the following command:

 .. code-block:: shell